Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Methodology

 Among existing studies, only Zhou et al. \cite{Zhou_2023} proposes an attention-based \ac{cnn}-\ac{lstm} solution evaluated on a similar amount of real-world considerations as our dataset.
 A more simple \ac{cnn} was chosen in this paper due to its significantly lower processing requirements, aligning better with the low-cost aspect of this paper.
 The model architecture and optimized parameters are detailed in \Cref{tab:CNN_architecture}.
 Various configurations of parameter sizes, kernel shapes, and layer counts were tested, with the best-performing design summarized in the table.
 A grid search was used to optimize normalization and regularization techniques, including batch normalization, dropout, and kernel regularization.
 The best-performing settings are also provided in \Cref{tab:CNN_architecture}.
 To ensure the robustness of the results, each model was trained 10 times over.
 The model that scored the median validation loss was selected.
 All subsequent reported results follow this training strategy.

 Although not previously applied to IR-UWB-based \ac{br} estimation, several resource-efficient model-based approaches exist, such as Random Forests and lightweight \ac{cnn}s like MobileNet.
-To provide constrained-\ac{ai} baselines, we applied both methods to our dataset.
+To provide constrained-\ac{ai} baselines, both methods were applied to our dataset.
 The Random Forest was implemented on flattened input features, while MobileNet used pretrained convolutional layers (ImageNet) with adapted fully connected layers for regression.
-To provide an additional \ac{cnn} baseline without an explicit emphasis on deployability, we also evaluated a ResNet architecture with pretrained convolutional layers (ImageNet) and modified dense layers.
-A key comparison factor is model size: our proposed \ac{cnn} requires only 141~KB, whereas the MobileNet and ResNet implementations used in this study occupy 23.7~MB and 89.6~MB, respectively.
-Beyond compactness, our model is specifically tailored to the input size and characteristics of IR-UWB radar signals.
-In particular, its filters are designed to effectively capture frequency components across different range bins in the range–frequency maps.
-Its compactness also lowers the risk of overfitting, thereby supporting better generalization across diverse environments.
+To provide an additional \ac{cnn} baseline without an explicit emphasis on deployability, the ResNet architecture was also evaluated with pretrained convolutional layers (ImageNet) and modified dense layers.
+Our proposed CNN (141~KB) is significantly more compact than the MobileNet (23.7~MB) and ResNet (89.6~MB) implementations.
+Efficiency is achieved through a tailored 36 × 13 input and a shallow four-layer structure.
+Aggressive pooling and minimal dense layers eliminate memory bottlenecks while effectively capturing frequency components across range bins.
+This compact design reduces overfitting risk and ensures compatibility with resource-limited hardware.
 More complex architectures (e.g., \ac{lstm} or transformers) were not considered, as they are incompatible with the embedded, resource-limited focus of this work.